gvwilson/sensibleadventures/coriandel/coriandel.md

 I stared at him for a moment.
 Where had I heard that before?
 "Thank you, Your Grace."

-I ducked my head and followed the guards out of the audience chamber.
+I bowed and followed the guards out of the audience chamber.
 It must have been in one of Ishad's stories, or in one of the books Kerrem read to me when we were young.
-Whatever it was, it didn't matter.
+Whatever---it too was probably someone else's story.

-As we passed an open window, I tossed the bag into the air and caught it.
+The guards showed me to the courtyard.
+I took a deep breath.
+I'd made it.
+I really had.
+Grinning, I tossed the bag into the air and caught it.
 The knot the emir had tied came undone.
-Dozens of tiny nuts fell to the floor, bouncing away in every direction, each to its own story.
+Dozens of tiny nuts fell to the floor, bouncing away in every direction.
+A trio of children walking past on their way to class or to chores scampered after them, each one their own story.